pathminder/pathminder.github.io/_feats/fox-trickery.md

   - Fox Style
   - Improved Dirty Trick
 benefit: |
-  While using Style, you can perform dirty trick combat maneuvers (Pathfinder RPG Advanced Player's Guide 320) as attacks of opportunity.
+  While using Fox Style, you can perform dirty trick combat maneuvers as attacks of opportunity.
 If your Intelligence is at least 19, you gain a +4 bonus on dirty trick combat maneuver checks.
 ---